Noise Levels in Franklin Heights, Milwaukee, WI | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,796 Franklin Heights residents, or 50.6%, live above that level.
 By land area, 48.5% of Franklin Heights is above 55 dBA.

 Average noise levels for Franklin Heights residents, grouped by direction from the center of Franklin Heights.
-Central Franklin Heights carries the highest population-weighted average; Western Franklin Heights carries the lowest.
-Just 28% of residents in Western Franklin Heights live in blocks above the EPA's 55 dBA threshold, about half the share in Central Franklin Heights.
+The highest population-weighted average is in southeastern Franklin Heights; the lowest is in southwestern Franklin Heights, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Normal conversation an arm’s length away